mahmoud-drwsh/MahmoudBooks/README.md

 # Important Note

-I used {Android Studio Chipmunk | 2021.2.1} for building and testing this app.
+I used {Android Studio Electric Eel | 2022.1.1 Canary 2} for building and testing this app.
 Please use the same version to build the app and test it.

 AGP version     = 7.2.0
 Gradle version  = 7.4.2

 # About The App

 This app is a partial clone of Google books.
 The reason for that is the goal of this submission is showing that we understand the concepts mentioned in the class up to the respective submission.

+# Submission 2 requirements

+1. CI application
+   For CI, I used CircleCi.
+The workflow has two jobs, one for the android instrumentation tests, and another for building the APK file and uploading it to as an artifact.
+   The app has two instrumentation tests in the data module and they are the ones run by CircleCi.
+   This link can be used to view the CircleCI project: https://app.circleci.com/pipelines/github/mahmoud-drwsh/MahmoudBooks?invite=true
+2. LeakCanary
+   I have added LeakCanary to this project and when the app is run, not issues are shown.
+3. Performance-related issues
+   There are no problems when running the Android performance code inspection.
+4. Obfuscation
+   As an added point, I enabled obfuscation for debug builds to ensure that there are no problems related to obfuscation.
+5. Encryption
+   The app uses SQLiteCipher for encrypting the SQLite database.
+6. Certificate pinning
+   The technique applied in this app is Hash Pinning.
+   In the data module, in the kotlin file named GoogleBooksApi.kt, more specifically in the function body of getBooksServiceInstance, declared therein, you'll find how Hash Pinning was applied with Retrofit and a provided OkHttpClient there.
+7. All the previous features are maintained in this submission.

+# Applied suggestions

+1. The UI is declared in way that makes it easy to understand & look at; proper margins and dimensions were applied to the UI elements.
+2. The code in this project differs from the code introduced in this course.
+And Libraries like Jetpack Compose, and Compose Destinations have been used in this project and some weren't taught in this course, and others were used in ways that were not explicitly explained in the course.
+3. The app has instrumentation tests to ensure that the data received from the server is properly processed.
+4. The app has much more features that the 3 main ones.
+5. An added aspect of security this app applies that is not explicitly mentioned in the course is keeping the dependencies used in the project up to date.

 # Architecture

 - The app has a cache layer to help with reducing the number of requests to the server made.
 - The app applies the MVVM architecture pattern.
-- There are data models for the domain, data, and UI layers each, with each being having a suffix denoting the layer to which it belongs except for the model for the domain layer.
+- There are data models for the domain, data, and UI layers each, with each being having a suffix denoting the layer to which it belongs except for the model for the domain layer that is called just core.
 - The principle of data flowing up and events flowing down is followed closely in this implementation of the app.
 - Flows are extensively used to apply the principle of reactive programming.
 - Koin is used for dependency injection.